Zwannah/create-nestjs-auth/README.md

 ️ create-nestjs-auth

 ?
 What is your project name? my-awesome-api
 ?
+Which ORM would you like to use?
+Prisma
+?
+Which database would you like to use?
+PostgreSQL
+?
 Which package manager? pnpm (detected)
 ?
 Install dependencies?
 Yes
 ?
 Initialize git repository?
 Yes